Theory for polariton-assisted remote energy transfer: Theory

 represent the system (excitonic), bath (phononic), and system-bath-coupling contributions, respectively.
-The label $C_{ij}$ refers to a $C$ exciton located at the $(i,j)$-th molecule of the corresponding slab {[}$(i,j)$ indexes an $(xy,z)$ location{]}.
-We take every $C_{ij}$ exciton to have energy $\epsilon_{C}$ and neglect inter-site coupling since it provides an insignificant contribution to delocalization when compared to coupling to SPs. $b_{q,C_{ij}}^{\dagger}(b_{q,C_{ij}})$ labels the creation (annhilation) of a phonon of energy $\hbar\omega_{q,C}$ at the $q$-th vibrational mode of the $(i,j)$-th molecule in the $C$ slab.
+The label $C_{ij}$ refers to a $C$ exciton located at the $(i,j)$-th molecule of the corresponding slab {[}$(i,j)$ indexes an $(xy,z)$ coordinate{]}.
+We take every $C_{ij}$ exciton to have energy $\hbar\omega_{C}$ and neglect inter-site coupling since it provides an insignificant contribution to delocalization when compared to the SP couplings. $b_{q,C_{ij}}^{\dagger}(b_{q,C_{ij}})$ labels the creation (annihilation) of a phonon of energy $\hbar\omega_{q,C}$ at the $q$-th vibrational mode of the $(i,j)$-th molecule in the $C$ slab.
 Given the molecular character of the problem, vibronic coupling is assumed to be local: exciton $C_{ij}$ couples linearly to $b_{q,C_{ij}}^{\dagger}$ and $b_{q,C_{ij}}$ but not to modes in other molecules; these couplings are characterized by Huang-Rhys factors $\lambda_{q,C}^{2}$.
 The SP Hamiltonian $H_{P}=H_{P}^{(sys)}+H_{P}^{(B)}+H_{P}^{(sys-B)}$ has similar form:\citep{WallsBook,Waks2010}

-where $a_{\vec{k}}^{\dagger}(a_{\vec{k}})$ labels the creation (annhilation) of a SP of energy $\hbar\omega_{\vec{k}}$ and in-plane wavevector $\vec{k}$.
-Bath modes indexed by $q,P$ with corresponding operator $b_{\vec{q}}^{\dagger}$ ($b_{\vec{q}}$) and energy $\hbar\omega_{\vec{q}}$ are coupled to each SP mode $\vec{k}$ with strength $g_{\vec{q},\vec{k}}$.
-Specifically, these SP interactions occur with either electromagnetic or phonon modes and represent radiative and Ohmic, respectively, losses.\citep{Waks2010} The remaining rightmost terms in Eq. (\ref{eq:gen gen H}) represent the dipole-dipole interactions amongst donors, acceptors, and SP modes.
+where $a_{\vec{k}}^{\dagger}(a_{\vec{k}})$ labels the creation (annihilation) of a SP of energy $\hbar\omega_{\vec{k}}$ and in-plane wavevector $\vec{k}$.
+Bath modes indexed by $q,P$ with corresponding operator $b_{q,P}^{\dagger}$ ($b_{q,P}$) and energy $\hbar\omega_{q,P}$ are coupled to each SP mode $\vec{k}$ with strength $g_{q,\vec{k}}$.
+Specifically, these SP interactions occur with either electromagnetic or phonon modes and represent radiative and Ohmic losses, respectively.\citep{Waks2010} The remaining rightmost terms in Eq. (\ref{eq:gen gen H}) represent the dipole-dipole interactions amongst donors, acceptors, and SP modes.
 The $H_{DA}$ term is given by the electrostatic (near-field) dipole-dipole interactions between donors and acceptors,